Vizzuality/trends.earth-CLI/README.md

 ### Logs

-To see the logs printed by the script.
+To see the build logs printed by the script.

 ```
 python gefcli logs